PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 3. Last, choose ONE of the following sterilization techniques:

-Microwave: Add 6 – 180 PermaClone collars in a loosely closed microwave safe container or True Liberty® bag, pour in ½ - 1 cup of water, and microwave at 1000 watts for 15 min.
-Whatever container used must be closed enough to circulate steam, but loose enough to allow excess steam escape.
+Microwave: Add 6 – 180 PermaClone collars in a loosely closed microwave-safe container or turkey bag, pour in ½ - 1 cup of water, and microwave at 1000 watts for 15 min.
+Whatever container is used must be closed enough to circulate steam, but loose enough to allow excess steam to escape.
 Ensure the bag or container DOES NOT touch the top or sides of the microwave.
-ALSO, ties for turkey bags may not be microwavable! ...while tying off the bag is not recommended in order to allow steam.
+ALSO, turkey ties may not be microwavable! ...while tying off the bag is not recommended to allow steam to escape.

-Chemical Sterilization: PermaClone chemical resistance and open shape allows ALL surfaces to be exposed during dunk-based chemical sterilization.
+Chemical Sterilization: PermaClone chemical resistance and open shape allow ALL surfaces to be exposed during dunk-based chemical sterilization.
 Many large-scale producers prefer this function because it is easy to scale.
 We recommend complete submersion in water containing 0.10mL/gal (2 drop/gal) concentrated dish soap and 5 mL/gal bleach.
-Soak for 8 – 12 hours, or overnight, dunk rinse and store in a True Liberty® bag for future use.
+Soak for 8 – 12 hours, or overnight, dunk rinse and store in a turkey bag for future use.

 Autoclave: Dry Mode, 15 psi, 121°C, 30 min following your system’s manual

 4. While your collars are sterilizing, fill your sterilized cloner with water below 200 ppm.
-It’s important you DO NOT add nutrients, additive, or pH adjusters to this water until Step 7.
-Choose one of the oxidizers listed in the table below and treat you water at the exact concentration listed.
-These oxidizers and dosages are safe for unrooted cuttings and in for general water treatment.
+It’s important you DO NOT add nutrients or additives to this water until Step 7.
+Choose one of the oxidizers listed in the table below and treat your water at the exact concentration listed.
+These oxidizers and dosages are safe for unrooted cuttings and for general water treatment.

 8.25% Sodium Hypochorite (Bleach) 0.1 mL/gal (2 drops/gal)